HanLabDiseaseEcology/zoonotic_capacity/Readme.md

 The file zoonotic_capacity.Rmd is an R Markdown file suitable for running in RStudio. zoonotic_capacity.Rmd contains code that installs and loads the necessary packages and sources *.R scripts (in folder "code") to carry out the modeling. zoonotic_capacity.Rmd contains short descriptions of what each *.R file does.

-Briefly, here are the steps implemented in the code:
+Briefly, here are the steps implemented in the code (numbers here match numbers in zoonotic_capacity.Rmd):

 1. Install and load needed packages.